jagjourney/jaggrok-elementor/readme.txt

 3. Generate content in middle canvas

 == Changelog ==
+= 1.5.0 =
+* Added a dedicated Frame Library admin tab so curators can approve archived AI Layouts, manage thumbnails, and tune copy before exposing frames to editors.
+* Extended the Elementor widget with a Frame Library panel that loads curated frames, previews metadata, and supports one-click insertion or prompt seeding.
+* Published frame-aware REST responses and AJAX payload metadata so the editor, presets, and history views can reuse approved layouts consistently.
+* Documented the generate → archive → promote → reuse workflow and refreshed the update manifest to announce version 1.5.0 via the GitHub-based updater.

 = 1.3.18 =
 * Added a Saved Prompts settings tab with personal and shared tables, inline creation form, and secure REST-backed delete controls.
 * Wired the new Saved Prompts UI to the existing REST endpoints so updates apply instantly and stay protected by WordPress nonces.